FlyingGiraffe/vidax-site/docs/installation.md

 vidax-hosted weights.
 See each
-[model guide](./models/wan2_1.md) for the exact HuggingFace repo to download from, the expected checkpoint file layout, and which files come from which repo (some models, like Cosmos-Predict2.5, assemble their DiT, VAE, and text encoder from three separate HuggingFace repos).
+[model guide](./models/wan2_1.md) for the exact HuggingFace repo to download from, the expected checkpoint file layout, and which files come from which repo (some models, like Cosmos-Predict2.5 and HunyuanVideo, assemble their DiT, VAE, and text encoder from several separate HuggingFace repos).